TrackPolitics logoTrackPolitics

 Financial Interests

-Declared four financial interests: two entries for gifts, benefits and hospitality from UK sources; one miscellaneous entry; and one entry for visits outside the UK.
+Five declared financial interests: gifts, benefits and hospitality from UK sources; miscellaneous interests; and one overseas visit.

 Generated 21 February 2026